-The Industry Perspective In-Residence (IPR) program supplements the strong student support provided by the Career Development office (CDO) by providing access to industry expertise, coaching and advising.
+The Industry Professionals In-Residence (IPR) program supplements the strong student support provided by the Career Development Office (CDO) by providing access to industry expertise, coaching and advising.

 Through the IPR program, students connect with industry experts during office hours, small group sessions, and workshops for advice on technical interviewing, career goals, and trends within the quant finance industry.
 Meet our IPRs below!